Athens Cost of Living vs Salary

 In major tourist cities, restaurant-based price proxies may slightly overestimate actual food costs for residents, as dining prices can reflect tourism demand rather than everyday household consumption.

-For full methodology and assumptions, see Methodology and Sources.
+For full methodology and assumptions, see Methodology.

 Other cities in Greece: